microsoft/containers-toolkit/README.md

 #### Option 2
 Clone containers-toolkit into one of the folder locations in the `$env:PSModulePath` environment variable.

+_NB: We are currently working on publishing this module to PS Gallery_

 To get a possible module path:
 ```PowerShell
 $env:PSModulePath